jackusay/cuda_tabs_openlocation/readme.md

 ## Code Overview

-The main functionality is provided by the `open_tab_on_explorer()` function, which retrieves the current file path from the active tab and opens the corresponding location in Windows File Explorer using the `subprocess.Popen` command.
+The core functionality is handled by the `open_tab_on_explorer()` function.
+This function fetches the current file path and uses `subprocess.Popen` to open the location in Windows File Explorer.